Kernel Data Recovery Blog

 Conclusion

 So, this was the complete process of recovering a Database Availability Group member Exchange server.
-It is quite simple and direct method of recovering the server.
-The method may not work well for severely affected data.
-So, there is no surety of recovery of data.
-To get an assurance Exchange recovery, you should use Kernel for Exchange Server.
-It reads the Exchange database file directly and brings both corrupt and deleted data back.
-You also do not need to remember the location of the database as the software searches EDB files from any drive or folder.
+Even though it is quite a simple and direct method of recovering the server, it may not work well for severely affected data.
+So, there is no certainty of data recovery.
+To get an assurance of advance Exchange recovery software, you should use Kernel for Exchange Server.
+It reads the Exchange database file directly and returns corrupt and deleted data.